doke05c/Tetris-BootlegJigsaw/README.md

 Compile/Run instructions:

 This program runs in processing.
 Download the file, open it in processing, and click run.
 Use left/right arrow keys to shift pieces in those respective directions.
-Up arrow rotates the piece clockwise while the 'z' key rotates it counterclockwise, and the down arrow shifts the piece down.
+Up arrow rotates the piece clockwise while the 'z' key rotates it counterclockwise, and the down arrow shifts the piece down. 'c' key adds a Piece to storage to be used at a later time.
+(Player can only put a piece in storage once per place cycle.)
 The spacebar stamps the piece on to the board and summons a new piece.

 Development Log: